 Immediate Relief Programs

 Food Market – At HOPE House we believe in both the power of food and the power of choice.
 Our Food Market allows community members the dignity of choosing their groceries through our innovative choice-based, bucks-based system.
 Much like going to the grocery store with a budget, community members walk through the aisles selecting the food and hygiene items which appeal to their needs.

 HOPE Stylin’ – This program encompasses a free clothing bureau and a minimum cost hair salon operated by volunteer salon professionals.
 Hope Stylin’ is able to offer our community members pride in their appearance that may have previously been unavailable.
 Knowing the confidence that comes when people feel good about their appearance, this program allows our community members to empower themselves and feel great about how they look!

 Café – Our daily café is a welcoming place that offers a light selection of food to provide nutrition and warmth for those in need.
 Hot coffee, tea and water are always available in the café for anyone who would like to drop in—come in and see us anytime!

-Harvest of HOPE – In partnership with Bayer Crop Science we grow 3 acres of produce.
-This crop is used to supply the Food Market with fresh produce throughout the summer and fall months.
+Harvest of HOPE – Crops grown at Ignatius Farm are used to supply the Food Market with fresh produce throughout the summer and fall months.
 Each year, we harvest more than 50,000 lbs of fresh produce, and because we cannot use it all, the surplus is donated and delivered to other local service providers through our HOPE in Motion delivery vehicles.
 This ensures that people accessing different service points throughout the city can get good-quality, farm fresh produce.

 HOPE in Motion – We bring large quantities of food and daily necessities into HOPE House for our community members using our cargo van and cube truck.
 We also help deliver HOPE to other service providers by sharing any overflow we have.
 It’s all about partnering with others so that HOPE can be multiplied throughout the city.